ktsoto/zap/doc/index.rst

 ===========  ===================  ==============================================================================
 Keyword      Default              Function
 ===========  ===================  ==============================================================================
-outcubefits  'DATACUBE_ZAP.fits'  the fits filename for the output datacube.
+outcubefits  `DATACUBE_ZAP.fits`  The fits filename for the output datacube.

 clean        True                 Interpolates over NaN values in the datacube to allow processing on all
                                   spectra.
 The NaN values are replaced in the final datacube.
                                   Any spaxel that includes a NaN pixel will hinder the calculation, so this step is used to maximize the number of contributors.
 The NaN values are reinserted into the final datacube.

-zlevel       'median'             This option is used to define the method for determining the zeroth order
+zlevel       `median`             This option is used to define the method for determining the zeroth order
                                   subtraction of the sky.
 This is used to remove any systematic sky feature that exists over the whole field.
-Options are 'median', 'sigclip', and 'none'.
+Options are `median`, `sigclip`, and `none`.
-                                  The 'none' option should only be applied when ZAP is applied to enhance a previous sky subtraction.
+                                  The `none` option should only be applied when ZAP is applied to enhance a previous sky subtraction.

-cftype       'weight'             The type of filtering that is applied to remove the continuum.  'weight'
+cftype       `weight`             The type of filtering that is applied to remove the continuum.  `weight`
-                                  refers to the weighted median, which uses the calculated zlevel sky as the weight. 'median' refers to a rolling median filter with a nested small uniform filter.
-The 'weight' option provides a better result, but is much slower (an additional 10 minutes on a single exposure) and should only be run in the complete sky subtraction case.
+                                  refers to the weighted median, which uses the calculated zlevel sky as the weight. `median` refers to a rolling median filter with a nested small uniform filter.
+The `weight` option provides a better result, but is much slower (an additional 10 minutes on a single exposure) and should only be run in the complete sky subtraction case.

 cfwidthSP    100                  Size of the filterbox used to remove the continuum features for creating the
                                   eigenbasis.

 cfwidthEV    50                   Size of the filterbox used to remove the continuum features for calculating
                                   the eigenvalues per spectrum

-optimize     'normal'             A flag used to call the optimization method.
+optimize     `normal`             A flag used to call the optimization method.
 The possible options are
-                                  'normal', 'enhanced', and 'none'.
+                                  `normal`, `enhanced`, and `none`.

-nevals       []                   This option is used for the manual selection of the the number of eigenvectors
+nevals       []                   This option is used for the manual selection of the number of eigenvectors
                                   to be used.
 If this is used, the pevals is ignored.
 Provide either a single value that will be used for all of the segments, or a list of 11 values that will be used for each of the segments.

-pevals       []                   This option is used for the manual selection of the the number of eigenvectors
+pevals       []                   This option is used for the manual selection of the number of eigenvectors
                                   to be used.
 This value is the percentage of the calculated eigenspectra/eigenvalues used per spectral segment.
 Provide either a single value that will be used for all of the segments, or a list of 11 values that will be used for each of the segments.

 extSVD       ''                   An optional parameter that allows the input of a externally calculated
                                   eigenbasis as well as a zlevel.
 This can be constructed from either a masked version of a sparse field case, or an external sky frame.

 mask         ''                   A 2D fits image to exclude regions that may contaminate the zlevel or
                                   eigenspectra.
 This image should be constructed from the datacube itself to match the dimensionality.
 Sky regions should be marked as 0, and astronomical sources should be identified with an integer greater than or equal to 1.

-interactive  False                Setting this option to True will allow the user to pass out the zclass which
+interactive  False                Setting this option to True will allow the user to pass out the :class:`~zap.zclass` which
                                   contains all of the data and methods of ZAP.
 We describe this use below.

 ===========  ===================  ==============================================================================

 The code can handle datacubes trimmed in wavelength space.
 Since the code uses the correlation of segments of the emission line spectrum, it is best to trim the cube at specific wavelengths.
 The cube can include any connected subset of these segments. (for example 6400 - 8200 Angstroms) ::